FionaSander/softnanolab/_pages/team.md

     width: "450"
     height: "450"
     title: "Sara Bandera"
     excerpt: 'Sara is currently doing her PhD in Geotechnical Engineering.
-She obtained her Laurea Magistrale in Civil Enginnering in 2017 at Università di Pavia.'
+She obtained her Laurea Magistrale in Civil Enginnering in 2017 at Università di Pavia.
+Her research project is focussing on the analysis of the influence of structure on clay behaviour for which she is using a Molecular Dynamics approach.'
     btn_label: "More about my projects"
     btn_class: "btn--primary btn--small"
 feature_row4: